 SB 763 (Hurtado D) Conspiracy against trade: punishment.

-or carry out restrictions in trade or commerce.
-If a violator of the act is a corporation, the act punishes
+restrictions in trade or commerce.
+If a violator of the act is a corporation, the act punishes the violator

-the violator by a fine of the greater of an amount not more than $1,000,000 and an amount related to
+by a fine of the greater of an amount not more than $1,000,000 and an amount related to the

-the pecuniary gain from the violation or the pecuniary loss to another by the violation, as prescribed.
-If
+pecuniary gain from the violation or the pecuniary loss to another by the violation, as prescribed.
+If a

 in a state prison or county jail, as specified, imprisonment of not more than one year in a county jail, by